ArupSankarRoy/JUNKY/README.md

 $ python launcher.py

 ```
-After the launcher opens,press the "Launch" button to launch the Web-App!
+After the launcher opens,press the "Launch" button , And in browser type "localhost:8080" to launch the Web-App!
 ### Demo Video -
 https://github.com/ArupSankarRoy/Junky/assets/115450599/c38612c9-f945-47ca-852c-c396a2a83157